 Canuck Place opened its doors on November 30, 1995, to become the first free-standing hospice in North America, and living proof that a genuine need, combined with vision and a passionate group of caring individuals, can make any goal a reality.
 Through the support of the Provincial government, Canucks for Kids Fund who have granted over $28 million over two decades, many leading organizations and incredibly generous individuals Canuck Place has thrived.
 It takes a community to build provincial pediatric palliative care.

 In 2009, Canuck Place recognized that we were reaching only 20 – 25% of children and families in need of pediatric palliative care in BC.
-Armed with passion, experience and a growing team of inspired individuals and partners, we embarked on a quest to open a second hospice location.
-The vision for Canuck Place – Dave Lede House, located in Abbotsford, BC, was born.
+Armed with passion, experience and a growing team of inspired individuals and partners, we embarked on a quest to open a second hospice location and in 2014, Canuck Place – Dave Lede House, located in Abbotsford, BC was opened.